Cisco-Talos/MBRFilter/README.txt

   The goal of this filter is to prevent writing to Sector 0 on Physical Drive 0.
   This is useful to prevent malware that overwrites the MBR like Petya.

   This driver will prevent writes to sector 0 on all drives.
 This can cause an issue when initializing a new disk in the Disk Management application.
 Hit 'Cancel' when asks you to write to the MBR/GPT and it should work as expected.
   Alternatively, if OK was clicked, then quitting and restarting the application will allow partitoning/formatting.

+  Note this can still be byopassed by a sending a SCSI passthrough command

   To install: Right click the inf file, select 'install' and reboot when prompted.
   To access sector 0 on drive 0: boot into Safe Mode.